Photo: Stephen A. Arce/ASP, Inc.

 Once Custer came into the picture, Chandler switched up in anger as both outcomes at Kansas and Martinsville cultivated in angry feelings.

 Both men vented their frustrations before Chandler swung his closed right hand and tried landing a punch on Custer as if they were in the NXT parking lot.
-Immediately thereafter, Custer’s pit crew stormed onto Chandler before being pulled away without anymore drama escalating on pit road.
+Immediately thereafter, Custer’s pit crew stormed onto Chandler before being pulled away without any more drama escalating on pit road.

 Custer’s defense on moving Chandler stemmed down that he was not only fighting for the Drivers’ Championship, but also dire of putting the No. 00 Stewart-Haas Racing in the Owners’ Championship 4 which he failed to do so.
-Almirola’s win meant the No. 20 JGR team will fight for the Owners’ title over the No. 00 team, thus the frustrations Custer had during the post-race confrontation.
+Almirola’s win meant the No. 20 JGR team would fight for the Owners’ title over the No. 00 team, thus the frustrations Custer had during the post-race confrontation.

 “I guess he’s mad, but what comes around goes around,” Custer said of Chandler.
 “At the end of the day, he put us in the fence a few times this year.
 He used his bumper on me, so I used my bumper on him.
 It is what it is.
 You go and race for a championship and you’re put in these situations.
 I don’t mind doing it to him because he’s done it to me.”